The Value of Being an Underdog

 The summer, in more recent years, has been a highly susceptible time for me for lethargy and emotional complacency to creep in.
-As a young adult, these few months are right at the cross roads of times of transition (starting school, ending school, moving, starting new jobs, starting summer day jobs, friends moving away or vice versa, etc.) and heightened stimuli from the world of those who are currently enjoying their stages in life.
+As a young adult, these few months are right at the cross roads of times of transition (starting school, ending school, moving, starting new jobs, starting summer day jobs, friends moving away, etc.) and heightened stimuli from the world of those who are currently enjoying their stages in life.
 This is a dangerous place for the reflective individual, or at least for me, and can lead to overwhelming melancholy.

 The first important realization I've found is understanding.
 Understanding why you have these emotions.
 Understanding that looking at your friend's vacation pictures while struggling to pay the rent; understanding that stressing over time not spent doing what you ought or need to do, whilst not making the most of your mundane, underpaying day job; UNDERSTANDING that these emotions are all pouring out of the void of expectation towards what lies beyond this stage.
 This expectation is the real cause of your destructive thoughts, and that's okay, because the expectation represents a desire for the future happiness and ease that you imagine.